5 Easy Steps for Cleaner Skin

 What Ingredients to Avoid When Selecting a Cleanser

 Not all cleansers are created equal, and it isn’t easy to know which one to select with so many options available on the market.
+Cleaner skin doesn’t happen because of a higher price tag, but more importantly what is in the cleanser.
 Therefore, it is essential to read the ingredients on the back of the product before purchasing to decipher how they might affect your skin.
 In addition, we recommend avoiding products that include sulfates, parabens, fragrances, and dyes, as they can all cause skin irritation.

 Let’s break down these four ingredients to understand better why to avoid them.